magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/calculated-fields.md

 Let&#39;s check the debug events by clicking the "Events" icon button.
 The debugging window displays calculated field arguments and the computed result.

-> Please note that ThingsBoard stores all debug events for a calculated field during the first 15 minutes after creation.
+> Please note that IoT Hub stores all debug events for a calculated field during the first 15 minutes after creation.
 After that, only error events are saved.

 {% include images-gallery.html imageCollection="calculated-field-debug-events-2" %}